sdthompson1/babylon/docs/lang-ref.md

 is a generic type variable, or typedef name, whereas `T(E)` only works if `T` is one of the keywords `i8`, `u16`, `int`, and so on.

-In all cases the cast must be from one numeric type to another.
+In all cases, the cast must be from one numeric type to another.
 Casts of any other type(s) are not supported.

 Casts to or from either `int` or `real` are supported only in